This post may contain affiliate links. Please read my privacy policy.

 After baking and roasting in the oven, every layer of the potato stack has golden brown and crispy edges and bottoms.
 They are basically the best homemade potato chips baked in a muffin pan!

-How to Make Potato Stacks?
+How To Make Crispy Potato Stacks

 Potato stacks are very easy to make at home with very simple ingredients.
 The basic steps are:

-Tips on How to Cook Potato Stacks?
+Tips On How To Cook Potato Stacks

 I am sure you ask “Do I need a mandolin slicer?”
 The answer is no. Here are my tips and techniques: